ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/README.md

 ## Event Registration
 The first running of this event will take place on 12-15 December 2022 via Microsoft Teams, register [here](https://aka.ms/MultiCloudSecurityHackathon-Regp).

+:warning: **Due to some scheduling issues, Azure Arc will have limited coverage in this hack, but we have a two day Arc-specific hack on 10-11 January.
+Please register to have a deep dive into that specific area.
+[Register here](https://aka.ms/azurearcpartnerhack).**

 ## Prerequisites
 :warning:There are a number of technical requirements before you can start the hackathon, see [prerequisites page](Prerequisites.md).